 The professional advisor defines the missions, tasks and activities that the student intern will be involved in throughout the internship.
-They also ensure that the thesis topic is feasible and relevant to the objectives of the internship.
+They also ensure that the thesis topic is feasible and relevant in terms of the objectives of the internship.
 The professional advisor provides support on two levels: